 The good news in this conversation is that renovating your P2P approach doesn’t require a wholesale overhaul of your back-office systems in order to make improvements.
 In fact, there are several steps you can take to identify and resolve process gaps:

 - Centralize your procurement process.
 Many organizations struggle with distributed responsibilities that prevent coordinated decision-making.
 While there may be an argument for a decentralized approach in many organizations, in most cases the lack of centralization (especially on the indirect materials side of the ledger) is an artifact of a company acquisition, rapid growth, or simply de-prioritization.
 Taking on a centralization initiative can frequently demonstrate rapid gains in efficiency with little or no systems investment.

 - Evaluate the effectiveness of homegrown procurement systems.
 In many cases, the systems infrastructure for managing P2P is spread across multiple applications.
 Homegrown systems may have been implemented when your company was smaller and your processes not as sophisticated as what may exist today.
 Similar to organization centralization, system consolidation can often bring benefits to making the implementation of your desired process easier and more robust.

 - Assess the usability of your current ERP system.
 Many ERP systems were designed and implemented in the early days of cloud computing.
 While they may serve as an effective system of record, the modern workforce may struggle to use them effectively.
-There are solutions today in a category called Robotic Process Automation (RPA) that can supercharge dated ERP products with streamlined interfaces and automated process interaction that eliminates tedious human interaction.
+There are solutions today in a category called Intelligent Process Automation (IPA) that can supercharge dated ERP products with streamlined interfaces and automated process interaction that eliminates tedious human interaction.

 Don’t let P2P dodge the wave of process innovation in your company.
 There’s a great deal of opportunity for your business when you examine this critical process and make it a priority for operational efficiency and compliance.